Skip to content

 LeakyReLU \(\alpha\) Effect

-0.5 Balanced entropy growth, no oscillation
+0.5 Balanced entropy growth without oscillations

-0.8 Over-constrained, rapid entropy decay
+0.8 Over-constrained, leading to rapid entropy decay

 Key Findings